-The projector should always be placed horizontally level (like flat on a table), and positioned directly perpendicular (90° right-angle square) to the horizontal center of the screen.
+The projector should always be placed horizontally level (like flat on a table), and positioned directly perpendicular 90° right-angle square) to the screen.
 This prevents image distortion caused by angled projections (or projecting onto angled surfaces).
 If the projector is mounted on a ceiling, it must be mounted upside-down.